tom171296/BlogNet/_drafts/2024-04-01-SecuringNugetsSupplyChainAsConsumer.md

 Through the generation and analysis of a Software Bill of Materials (SBOM), encompassing both direct and transitive dependencies, developers attain insight into their software's makeup.
 SBOMs facilitate enhanced risk management by empowering developers to pinpoint vulnerabilities, monitor licensing obligations, and promptly address security threats or updates within their software supply chain.
 Furthermore, they promote transparency and collaboration throughout the software development landscape, empowering stakeholders to make well-informed decisions regarding the software they develop, deploy, and utilize.

 If you use [Github](https://github.com/) as source control for your project, you can use the dependency graph feature to have a look at the "Top-level packages" that are used by your project.
 The Github dependecy graph uses the [SPDX format](https://spdx.dev/).
 A tool that I commonly use to generate the SBOM of my software is [OWASP CycloneDX](https://cyclonedx.org/).
 This tool can be integrated into your build pipeline to automatically generate the SBOM of your software.
 The output of this tool (Json or XML) can be used by other tools.

-Both the SPDX and CycloneDX are able to generate a SBOM file for you.
+Both the **SPDX** and **CycloneDX** are able to generate a SBOM file for you.
 There is a difference between the two.
 The SPDX format is a standard that is used to describe the licenses of the software.
 The CycloneDX format is a standard that is used to describe the dependencies of the software.
-Which means that in the case of vulnerabilities, the CycloneDX format is more useful.
+Which means that in my opinion the CycloneDX format is more useful in handling identifying and handling vulnerabilities.

 # Restoring packages
 Using third party packages requires you to restore them via Nuget.
 All project dependencies that are listed in either a project file or a packages.config file are restored.